 Why stop now?

-Last year, as many of you know, was a big one for me.
-I covered the presidential election for CafeMom, traveled to the White House, the political conventions and many other places across the country, reported and commentated on cable network news, and got to develop and star in my own web series.
+Last year was a big one for me.
+I covered the presidential election for CafeMom, traveled to the White House, the GOP and Democratic conventions and many other places across the country, reported on cable network news, and got to develop and star in my own web series.
 Last year was a culmination of all I’ve been working toward my whole professional life, really.
 I was able to use all my past work experience as a news reporter and anchor, television writer and producer and blogger, and combine it into one job.
 And that was awesome.

 Since then, I’ve gotten lots of affirmation from the people around me.
 My readers and social media followers have increased.
 My e-mail inbox is full.
 PEOPLE WANT TO TALK TO ME AT THE GYM.
 I’ve gotten the acknowledgement and admiration we all secretly dream of having.
 And now, everyone in my world is praising me and saying I’m on the right track.
 I’m doing great things.
 I’m getting what I deserve after years of hard work.